-5.4.18 Table 5.3 summarises the delta, gamma and vega exposures of the liability and the three hedges considered above.
+Exhibit 5.15 summarises the delta, gamma and vega exposures of the liability and the three hedges considered above.
 In managing the office's risk exposures, the aim of the risk manager will be to ensure that the characteristics of the hedge portfolio match those of the liability as closely as possible (all other things - cost in particular - remaining equal).
-You can see that, in our example, the collar hedge does the best job of replicating the 'greeks' of the with-profits guarantee.
+You can see that in our example, the collar hedge does the best job of replicating the 'greeks' of the with-profit guarantee.